ocsmit/cube/README.md

 # Cube

-WIP library for generating netcdf and xarray datacubes directly from NASA CMR
+WIP library for generating netcdf/xarray datacubes directly from NASA CMR, and processing functions for them